tigawanna/starter-vite-relay/README.md

 this package and the compiler rely on babel , i sued vite react fro this projectandit doesn't use babel as the build tool but there's [a plugin that helaps with that](https://www.npmjs.com/package/vite-plugin-relay)

+### routing
-Also just in case you're building something fromthe ground up consider a [different router](https://stackoverflow.com/questions/68358785/how-do-i-use-react-router-with-relay)
+react-router doesn't suppost preloading queries . it'll still work by avoiding the `usePreloadedQueries` but in case you're building something from the ground up r refactoring consider a [different router](https://stackoverflow.com/questions/68358785/how-do-i-use-react-router-with-relay)<br>
+or even better [react-location from the makers of react-query](https://react-location.tanstack.com/) i would recommend this over `found` because of the ease of use and better updated docs and examples , switched to it after having a hard time with `found`
 <h3 class="bg-slate-400">--- The End ---</h3>